-- If your washer does not have a fabric softener dispenser, add diluted fabric softener only in the final rinse. - Always dilute fabric softeners with 1/2 to 1 cup (125 to 250 mL) warm water.
+- Use fabric softener dispenser if your machine has one. - If your washer does not have a fabric softener dispenser, add diluted fabric softener only in the final rinse. - Always dilute fabric softeners with 1/2 to 1 cup (125 to 250 mL) warm water.
 Undiluted fabric softener can stain fabrics. - Fabric softeners should not be mixed with other laundry products because greasy stains may form.
 If stains form, remove by wetting the stain and rubbing with liquid detergent or a bar of soap.
-Rewash the stained item. - Too much fabric softener can make some items (diapers and towels) non-absorbent.
+Rewash the stained item. - Too much fabric softener can make some items (diapers and towels) nonabsorbent.
 If this happens, use less fabric softener or do not use it every time.